xamat/blog/_posts/2024-02-04-postpretraining.md

 (This blog post, as most of my recent ones, is written in collaboration/augmentation with GPT-4)

-Language Learning Models (LLMs) like GPT-4 are often simplified as mere probabilistic token predictors, a perspective I've shared in the past to demystify their capabilities and temper the surrounding hype.
+Large Language Models (LLMs) like GPT-4 are often simplified as mere probabilistic token predictors, a perspective I've shared in the past to demystify their capabilities and temper the surrounding hype.
 Yet, this view undersells the true sophistication of modern LLMs.
 If you've had the opportunity to interact with frontier models such as GPT-4, you might have noticed abilities that hint at something beyond simple token prediction.
 This post isn't about convincing you of their advanced capabilities—that should be evident to users of such models.
 Instead, we'll delve into the technical underpinnings that elevate LLMs above mere token prediction, exploring